00053-7201-XX Zemaira 1000 MG SOLR (CSL BEHRING)

 Individual is 18 years of age or older

-Individual has a predicted FEV1 in the range of 30-65%
+Individual has an FEV1 in the range of 30-65% of predicted

 Individual has alpha-1-antitrypsin (AAT) deficiency with PiZZ, PiZ (null), or Pi (null, null) phenotypes

-Individual has AAT deficiency and clinical evidence of panacinar emphysema
+Individual has AAT deficiency and clinical evidence of panacinar/panlobular emphysema

 Individual has low serum concentration of AAT ≤ 11 μM/L or ≤ 80 mg/dL (if measured by radial immunodiffusion) or ≤ 50 mg/dL (if measured by nephelometry)